 - Third or Subsequent offense: at least 25 days of community service and serve a minimum term of imprisonment of 90 days.

 New Jersey allows victims of shoplifting (store owners) to impose civil penalties on those who shoplift from them.
-The law allows a civil penalty up to $150.00 to be assessed against individuals who steal from a merchant.
-N.J.S.A.
+The law allows a civil penalty up to $150.00 to be assessed against individuals who steal from a merchant, according to N.J.S.A.
 2A:61C-1.
 The victim is also entitled to recover for damage or loss of property, not to exceed $500.00 as well as additional damages, if any, arising from the incident.

 These civil penalties extend to the parents of a juvenile who commits a shoplifting offense.
-However, the penalties shall not apply to a parent whose parental custody and control of such minor has been removed by court order, decree, judgement, military service, or marriage.
+However, the penalties shall not apply to a parent whose parental custody and control of such minor has been removed by court order, decree, judgment, military service, or marriage.

 A merchant is also entitled to recovery of his or her reasonable attorneys’ fees in securing the civil relief.
 N.J.S.A.
 2A:61C-1.
 A victim cannot recover attorneys’ fees unless: (1) the defendant has been convicted of shoplifting; and (2) the defendant was served with a demand for payment and failed to respond or rejected the demand within 20 days of notification.